nielsenjared/nielsenjared.github.io/content/blog/algorithm-smallest-divisor-javascript/index.md

 What's the pattern we see?

-Our remaining numbers are all odd.

-TODO
+If we map this out in a table, we can see we quickly checked more than half of the numbers in our sequence (all the even numbers plus 1), thus our remaining numbers are all odd.

 Our next smallest problem is 3.
 We _know_ that the smallest divisor of 3 is itself (and 1).
 We _could_ set up another conditional statement checking if the remainder of `n` divided by 3 is equal to 0, like so...